hanwenzhang123/fullstack-note/02-note/README.md

 ## Rendering

+#### Re-renders Situations
+- The parent component re-renders, which causes all of the parent's children to try to re-render, even if the props from the parent haven't changed.
+- The component calls this.setState(), which causes a state update and a re-render
+- The component calls this.forceUpdate(), which causes a re-render.
+- Component changed?
+Re-render.
+Parent changed?
+Re-render.
+Section of props that doesn't actually impact the view changed?
+Re-render.

 #### What does setState do?
 - setState will trigger re-rendering, and update/modify local state correctly
 - when invole previous value, we should always use a callback function to properly handle it base on the current value